-Off-duty MTA conductor killed in East New York: Cops
+Off-duty MTA conductor fatally shot in Brooklyn, NYPD says - amNewYork

-An off-duty MTA conductor was fatally shot a block from her home in Brooklyn Monday night, police said.
+An off-duty MTA conductor and mother of six was fatally shot a block from her home in Brooklyn Monday night, police said.

 Jacqueline Dicks, 41, was found shot in the head on Elton Street, near Cozine Avenue, in East New York at about 11:40 p.m., police said.
 She was pronounced dead at the scene.